 An investor purchases 100 shares of WMT stock at $170 per share.
 WMT’s stock price goes to $192 eleven months later, and the investor goes long 1 WMT 190 put at $6.

-One exception to the rule discussed above is if the shares were already long-term.
+One exception to the rule above applies if the shares were already long-term.
 For example:

 An investor purchases 100 shares of WMT stock at $170 per share.
 WMT’s stock price goes to $192 thirteen months later, and the investor goes long 1 WMT 190 put at $6.

-However, Long Term Equity Anticipation Securities (LEAPS) contracts maintain expirations of up to 39 months.
-If an investor buys a LEAPS option, holds it for over a year, closes the position or allows it to expire, a long-term gain or loss is realized.
+However, Long Term Equity Anticipation Securities (LEAPS) contracts have expirations of up to 39 months.
+If an investor buys a LEAPS option, holds it for over a year, and then closes the position or allows it to expire, a long-term gain or loss is realized.

-While this is true for long LEAPS contracts, it does not apply to short LEAPS.
-The IRS does not consider any short security (including short stock) eligible for a long-term holding period.
-Even if an investor goes short LEAPS for three years, a short-term gain or loss is realized when the contract is closed out or expires.
-The belief is short securities are never truly “held,” which always leads to a short-term holding period.
+This long-term treatment applies to long LEAPS, but not to short LEAPS.
+The IRS does not treat any short security (including short stock) as eligible for a long-term holding period.
+Even if an investor is short a LEAPS contract for three years, the gain or loss is still short-term when the contract is closed out or expires.
+The idea is that short securities are not considered “held” in a way that qualifies for long-term status.

 Sign up for free to take 24 quiz questions on this topic